serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 );
 ```

-#### Fetching and revoking an authentication key using AuthenticationInfo
+##### Fetching and revoking an authentication key using AuthenticationInfo

-To revoke a specific authentication key for the current session, you can directly access the session's authentication information and call the `revokeAuthKey` method.
+To revoke a specific authentication key for the current session, you can directly access the session's authentication information and call the `revokeAuthKey` method:

 ```dart
 // Fetch the authentication information for the current session